SETTING THE RECORD STRAIGHT: Letter from senior civil servant

 I repeatedly interrogated their knowledge of my status in society.
 But I might as well have been talking to tree trunks.
 All they did was push me forward rudely yelling, “twende…twende” or “tembea haraga” and “banda ndani” as they shoved me onto the back seat of a cheap Japanese car.

-I’m not a man who gives in easily, but I must confess the temptation to fight back was massively degraded by the terror the uniformed, gun-toting squadron struck into my heart.
+I’m not a man who gives in easily, and the temptation to resist was intense.
+However, I must confess that the urge to fight back was massively degraded by the steely eyes peering through those maroon helmets of the uniformed, gun-toting squadron.

 The piece of garment was wreaking havoc in the crack of my ass where it had established firm lodging.
 But that discomfort was nothing compared to the one that was ravaging my testicles.
 It had the mettle to turn a man of my volume into one of those queer ballet dancers.

 Propping my densely fed frame on the tips of my feet –an act I previously assumed exclusive to girls in stilettos, the aforementioned dancers and wizards –became child’s play.
 The distress in my groin had made the impossible possible, and for that earned my total, unfettered respect.

 I also realised that when those with whom you shared jokes at the golf course throw you under the bus, you can always count on your roots for solace.

 And just like that, I found myself sharing a filthy room, breathing the same air with miserable felons.
 In the twinkle of an eye, reporters were defiling my powerful name by adding a prefix ‘graft suspect’ to it.